Center for Neuroscience

 Department of Neurobiology, Physiology and Behavior

 I received my Ph.D. in Neuroscience from the University of Texas Health Science Center at Houston under the mentorship of John H. Byrne.
 For my postdoctoral training, I moved to Harvard Medical School in the lab of Wade Regehr.
-I came to UC Davis in the spring of 2014, where I am an assistant professor in the Department of Neurobiology, Physiology, and Behavior.
+I am currently an assistant professor at UC Davis in the Department of Neurobiology, Physiology, and Behavior.

 About the lab

-My lab studies the synaptic and cellular neurophysiology of small neural networks in the context of learning and memory.
+My lab is located at the Center for Neuroscience in South Davis.
+We study the synaptic and cellular neurophysiology of small neural networks in the context of learning and memory.
 We are particularly interested in understanding the activity-dependent principles that govern the formation of anatomical and dynamic functional microcircuits as well as identifying novel neural networks that regulate learning and memory.
-Our toolbox includes transgenic mice, in vitro and in vivo electrophysiology, optogenetics, calcium imaging, molecular biology and animal behavior assays.
+Our toolbox includes transgenic mice, in vitro and in vivo electrophysiology, optogenetics, advanced imaging, molecular biology and animal behavior assays.

 Grad Group Affiliations